 We welcome applications from registered pharmacists working within hospital, primary care and community settings.

 This course is run on a mainly distance-learning basis, to allow people working full-time to balance their studies with other commitments.
-In addition to distance-learning, you will also attend study sessions held throughout the year as outlined below.
+In addition to distance-learning, you will also attend study sessions held throughout the year.

 Sunderland has an excellent reputation for pharmacy.
 Our Department is ranked No.6 in the UK according to The Guardian University Guide 2013, and our academic team produce ‘world-leading’ research, according to the latest Research Excellence Framework (2014).